How To Encourage Others?

 - Use encouragement as a daily ministry type of outreach.
 If anyone ought to be an encourager, it should be Christians.
-Please write a letter of appreciation to people, especially when they really deserve it or sometimes need some affirmation.
+Please write a letter of appreciation to people, especially when they deserve it or need some affirmation.
 Take time to say thank you.

 - Tell someone how they have encouraged you in the recent past or way in the past.
 Tell them a few nice things about themselves and their character.

 Being Positive Is Good For Both You And Those Around You!

 - Affirm as much good as you possibly can with friends and everyone you come in contact with.
 There is too much discouragement in everyone’s life, and adding more is a waste of time and a real downer.

 - Be genuine and share encouragement with others the best you can.
 Even one positive comment can start up a forest fire of motivation.

 - Be pleasant, and be there for others.
 Sometimes just being there can be enough.

 - Comfort others so that you would appreciate being comforted, not in a condescending way, but in a compassionate, caring manner.

 - Consciously focus on blessings instead of problems.

-- Don’t forget, when you encourage someone else, a part of you becomes encouraged too.
+- Don’t forget that a part of you becomes encouraged when you encourage someone else.

 - Encourage others to accept reality, but do not encourage others to have a pity party.